Subscribe

 Outlook: Government and crypto industry need to work together

 The collapse of the Luna and TerraUSD cryptocurrencies had an undeniably large impact on South Korea’s crypto investors.
-Although all signs are that the sector is recovering well, the authorities have worked hard – and will continue to do so – to make the sector and its dealings as transparent as possible, and protect consumer and investor interests.
+The authorities have subsequently worked hard to make the sector and its dealings as transparent as possible, and protect consumer and investor interests.

 South Korea does, however, face stiff competition.
 Singapore has assumed the position of digital assets hub and is cementing this through legislation as well as in areas like education.
 Other regional players, like Thailand, are also vying to achieve a hub-like status, so this places the emphasis on South Korea’s legislators and regulators to create a welcoming but safe environment that promotes innovation.